matthieumota/dotfiles/README.md

 # Dotfiles

-Dotfiles works only for Arch Linux at the moment.
+Dotfiles works only for Arch Linux / macOS at the moment.
 You need Git for clone the repo and Yaourt to install all packages.

 ## Usage